Ushakudale1511/Employee-Management_system/README.md

   - **Swagger**: A tool for documenting and testing RESTful APIs.
 - **Docker**: A containerization platform for packaging applications and their dependencies.
 - **Kubernetes**: An open-source container orchestration platform for automating deployment, scaling, and management of containerized applications.
-- **Jenkins**: An open-source automation server that helps automate the parts of software development related to building, testing, and delivering, facilitating continuous integration and continuous delivery (CI/CD).
 - **MySQL**: A reliable relational database for structured data storage.
 - **MongoDB**: A flexible NoSQL database for non-relational data.
 - **Style Guides**: This project follows the following popular style guides to ensure clean and consistent code.